 This is the really important one.
 It’s the reason you have done the study in the first place.
 So we want it to be front and centre for your readers.
 Make it really easy for people to see and really clear that it is your main analysis.

 Your primary analysis usually focuses on your primary outcome.
-If you haven’t got a primary analysis because you are doing a secondary analysis, then I would just ask you to just really think about why you are doing that secondary analysis.
-Go back to your original research question and your hypothesis, and see whether there could be a primary analysis.
+If you haven’t got a primary outcome because you are doing an unplanned secondary analysis of data, then I would just ask you to just really think about why you are doing that secondary analysis.
+Go back to your original research question and your hypothesis, and see whether there could be a primary outcome.
 Perhaps you just haven’t quite thought of it in that way and maybe that’s where you can start to tease it out.

 Obviously if you’ve got a protocol, you should be making it quite clear within that protocol what your primary analysis is.
 In these instances, the primary analysis is self-explanatory.